 By A. Rad (me) - Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=549506

-Do we need discussion of osmolality versus osmolarity?
-I was not sure which term to use here.

-What role does sodium intake play?
-Do humans get physiologic salt cravings like other animals?

-How are the possible causes of hyponatraemia commonly classified.
-Note down the common causes within each category?
+How are the possible causes of hyponatraemia commonly classified?
+Note down the common causes within each category.

 Hyponatraemia may be viewed as a condition of imbalance of water homeostasis that affects the concentration of serum sodium.
 For this reason, hyponatraemia is